 A computerized pre-pay accounting system maintains student accounts and meal data.
-Students are to bring or parents may send payments of cash or checks payable to West Branch Cafeteria for deposit into individual student accounts.
+Parents may send payments of cash or checks payable to West Branch Cafeteria for deposit into individual student accounts.
 Payments should include name, homeroom, and amount enclosed to assure accuracy.
 Payment boxes are provided in the office and cafeteria to collect payments every morning.
 Payments must be deposited by 8:40 AM to ensure same day credit.
 Payment can also be made via the My School Bucks website, which can be accessed under the Food Service tab on the West Branch website.
 These accounts are debited as students purchase meals, milk, etc.